CivicaDigital/NodeJsDojo/README.md

 There are two final improvements that we will make to our chat application:

 1. Removing hardcoded connection information
-2. Making better, more reliable, timestamps using Moment.js
+2. Making better, more reliable timestamps using Moment.js

 For both of these we will make use of module requiring.